TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems: CONCLUSION

 \section{CONCLUSION}

 In this work, we addressed the fundamental challenge of balancing computational cost and accuracy in 3D perception.
-We introduced an efficient hybrid architecture that integrates a full-resolution 2D tri-plane stream with a low-resolution 3D volumetric stream, fused through a lightweight integration layer for end-to-end GPU acceleration.
-An adaptive positional encoding is included as a lightweight auxiliary module, providing economical gains in geometric fidelity with negligible overhead.
-Our extensive experiments across classification, completion, segmentation, and object detection show that the method achieves substantial computational savings while mapping the efficiency–accuracy trade-off across tasks: accuracy is maintained or improved for classification and completion, while for segmentation and detection, the method trades modest accuracy for substantial efficiency gains.
+We introduced TriLift, an efficient hybrid architecture that integrates a full-resolution 2D tri-plane stream with a low-resolution 3D volumetric stream, fused through a lightweight integration layer for end-to-end GPU acceleration.
+Specifically, an adaptive positional encoding module is incorporated to effectively mitigate spatial information loss, dynamically recovering geometric details with negligible overhead.
+Our extensive experiments across classification, completion, segmentation, and object detection show that the method achieves substantial computational savings while mapping the performance trade-off across tasks: accuracy is maintained or improved for classification and completion, while for segmentation and detection, the method achieves significant efficiency gains with only a slight decrease in accuracy.
 These results demonstrate the practical relevance of our design by enabling real-time throughput on embedded hardware, supporting its applicability to robotic perception under resource constraints.